 The name Moses is mentioned in the Haggadah only once, and then incidentally.
-There are two bits of distinctively Jewish logic behind this: 1) We emphasize the directness of the intervention by God, "Who took us out of Egypt, not through an angel and not through a messenger, but the Holy One, Blessed be He, in Hisglory and in Person."
+There are two bits of distinctively Jewish logic behind this: 1) We emphasize the directness of the intervention by God, "Who took us out of Egypt, not through an angel and not through a messenger, but the Holy One, Blessed be He, in His glory and in Person."
 2) We seek to rule out any suggestions of hero-worship or idolization of an individual.
 Moses, who occupied the center of the stage on that fateful night, was but an instrument of God, as any of us can and should be.

-TA' ANIT BECHORIM -FAST OF THE FIRST BORN
+TA'ANIT BECHORIM FAST OF THE FIRST-BORN

-It is customary that all first-born males fast on the eve of Pesah (or on the preceding Thursday when Erev Pesah falls on Saturday night) commemorating the plague of the first born before the Exodus from Egypt.
+It is customary that all first-borns fast on the eve of Pesach (or on the preceding Thursday when Erev Pesach falls on Saturday night) like it does this year) commemorating the plague of the first-born before the Exodus from Egypt.

-First born are excused from fasting if they attend a Siyum, celebrating the conclusion of studying a significant portion of Rabbinic literature.
-Rabbi Eisen will conduct our annual Siyum after a special morning service on Friday, March 30 at 7:00am.
-A light breakfast will be served.
-We invite all "first-born" (male and female) to participate in our Siyum.
+First-borns are excused from fasting if they attend a Siyum, celebrating the conclusion of studying a significant portion of Rabbinic literature.
+Rabbi Metz will conduct our annual Siyum after a special morning service on Thursday, March 25 at 7:00am.
+We invite all "first-borns" to participate in our Siyum.